 In recent times, strategic planning has been increasingly touted as dead and irrelevant by some bloggers and practitioners.
 I differ with that view.
 How can one get to his/her destination without planning ?
 With that said, when should the leadership of a non-profit organization embark on a strategic planning mission?

-Often, the decision to carry out strategic planning depends on the growth/development phase of the non-profit.
-For instance, if it is in its' first year of operation, it might be more pre-occupied with developing its' operational budget or its' governing board.
-On the other hand, a non-profit in its' fourth or fifth year of operation might be preoccupied with the leadership style of the organization.
-A critical question it might be pondering about will be, "is this non-profit being operated strategically?"
+Often, the decision to carry out strategic planning depends on the phase of the non-profit's growth and development.
+For instance, if it is in it's first year of operation, the organization might be more pre-occupied with developing it's operational budget or its' governing board.
+On the other hand, a non-profit in it's fourth or fifth year of operation might be preoccupied with the leadership style of the organization.
+A critical question it is pondering might be, "Is this non-profit being operated strategically?"

-One tell-tale sign of an organization that is operating strategically is that its' strategies are developed from a shared vision.
-It spends more time fulfilling its' vision instead of reacting to an onslaught of daily problems without an end in sight.
+One tell-tale sign of an organization that is operating strategically is that it's strategies are developed from a shared vision.
+It spends more time fulfilling it's vision than on reacting to an onslaught of daily problems without an end in sight.

-Strategic Planning is a conscious, disciplined choice that requires a willingness to change.
+Strategic planning is a conscious, disciplined choice that requires a willingness to change.
 Without a willingness to change, the status quo will be maintained.
-Additionally, the strategic planning process predominantly lies in the domain of the organization's leadership and generally involves the following :
+Additionally, the strategic planning process predominantly lies in the domain of the organization's leadership.

-In order to determine the best course of action to take, an overview of the organizations history and goals should be carried out.
-By conducting this step, a clear picture of accomplished and unaccomplished goals will emerge.
+In order to determine the best course of action to take, an organization should reviee its own history and goals.
+While it conducts this step, a clear picture of accomplished and unaccomplished goals will emerge.
 Furthermore, research in the form of empirical data collection should be conducted.
-Recommended data to be targeted include budget, program trends among others.
+Recommended data to be targeted include budget and program trends among others.

 Following the retreat, a strategic plan reflective of the organization's goals can be developed.
 Data collected during the assessment phase will serve as the framework for the formulation of goals.
-For example, it might have been discovered that the non-profit's waning infrastructure has been affecting the ability of staff to carry out their work effectively.
-Consequently, low productivity has been it's (non-profit) plight.
-In essence, the issue pertaining to waning infrastructure will inform the type of goals that eventually emerge.
+For example, it might have been discovered that the non-profit's deteriorating infrastructure has been affecting the ability of staff to carry out their work effectively.
+Consequently, the non-profit is plagued with low productivity.
+In essence, the nature of the waning infrastructure will inform the type of goals that eventually emerge.

 Once a plan is developed, it is essential to develop a monitoring plan that tracks and evaluates the progress of the strategic plan.
 This plan will include a timeline of activities and stated goals.
 Furthermore, the names of individuals assigned to listed responsibilities should be captured in the monitoring plan.
-By doing this, the organization will be well on its way of implementing its' strategic plan in a timely manner.
+If it does this, the organization will be well on its way to implementing its strategic plan in a timely manner.